 The graduate program is designed to be flexible enough to meet the needs of students with varied backgrounds and prepare them for a career industry, government or academia.

-Yong Wang, Ph.D., associate professor of biomedical engineering at the Pennsylvania State University, will present "Programmable materials for drug delivery and regenerative medicine" on Friday, October 31 from 10 - 10:50 a.m. in ASEC 223/224.
+Christopher V. Kelly, assistant professor at Wayne State University, will present "The interplay of molecular organization, lipid phases, and curvature in biological membranes" on Friday, November 21 from 10 - 10:50 a.m. in ASEC 223/224.
 All BME seminars are free and open to the public.
 View the abstract.

 Department of Biomedical Engineering